SDGforskning/sdg-strings/SDG05_query_action_WoS.md

 > 5.3.2 Proportion of girls and women aged 15-49 years who have undergone female genital mutilation/cutting, by age

 This target is interpreted to cover research about
-* eliminating all harmful practices against women and girls, or research about these harmful practices and gender
+* eliminating harmful practices against women and girls, including research that applies a more general gender perspective to such practices.

 The OHCHR includes female genital mutilation, child, early and forced marriage, virginity testing and accusations of witchcraft as harmful practices <a href="#f5hb">(UN OHCHR, 2025a)</a>.
 Harmful practices are regarded as human rights violations and forms of violence, so there is overlap with target 5.2.
 Harmful practices only concerning boys or young men are considered irrelevant; however we use the wider gender string (see General Notes), and research about harmful practices with a gender aspect is considered in scope.
 Some search terms are combined with "women, girls and gender" to avoid irrelevant results (e.g. FGM and CEFM).
 Search terms related to marriage are in phrases, as NEAR combinations produced more noise without improving recall.